September going into October was a standout month for our small and dedicated team at Ai.

 We’ve written enough about the paper already, so on to the next big piece of news; a warm welcome to our new Lead Field Trial Officer, the highly talented Iván Martín Dominguez!

 Hailing from the Andalusian coastal town of Puerto Real, Iván is a well regarded environmental scientist.
-Having recently completed his internship with Ai, Iván went straight in to his first week presenting at Invasives Live, giving a summary of his fantastic research project into Himalayan Balsam control and the implications for habitat restoration.
+Having recently completed his internship with Ai, Iván went straight in to his first week presenting at Invasives Live, giving a summary of his fantastic research project into Himalayan Balsam control and the implications of this for habitat restoration.
 As a business we are looking beyond Japanese knotweed, at complementary species and a whole lifecycle approach to invasive plant species management.

 Something Iván tries to keep quiet is that he has a former career as a model.
 From catwalk to field-site, he’s keeping the rugged scientist archetype well and truly alive (his wife Barbara agrees with us).